This guidance is intended to help you secure your organisation's email in two distinct ways.

 Additional DMARC reporting addresses for public sector users

-Public sector organisations can share a copy of their DMARC reports with the NCSC by adding two additional email addresses to their DMARC record.
+Public sector organisations can share a copy of their DMARC reports with the NCSC by adding an additional email address to their DMARC record.
 For example:

-dmarc.service.gov.uk entries to your DMARC records means your reports will be available for you to view in the NCSC's Mail Check tool when it becomes available.
+dmarc.service.gov.uk entry to your DMARC records means your reports will be available for you to view in the NCSC's Mail Check tool, access Mail Check or learn more.

 Iterating a DMARC record

 Your DMARC record will only start affecting the delivery of spoofed emails once you have a record of p=quarantine or p=reject.
 The goal for this section is to help you get to that point.